blockchainsllc/in3-docs/docs/api-c.md

 in3_ret_t in3_node_list_get(in3_ctx_t *ctx, uint64_t chain_id, bool update, in3_node_t **nodeList, int *nodeListLength, in3_node_weight_t **weights);
 ```

-check if the nodelist is up to date.
+Checks if the NodeList is up to date.

-if not it will fetch a new version first (if the needs_update-flag is set).
+If not, it will fetch a new version first (if the needs_update-flag is set).

 arguments:
 ```eval_rst